unofficial-sendoh/other_template/_posts/2018-5-2-Up-&-Running-of-Image-Data-Analysis-Using-Numpy-&-OpenCV-Part-1.md

 ## Satellite Image Processing

-One of my MOOC course on edX i've introduced with some the satellite images and very basic processing of it.
-It's very informative of course and much deep.
-Avoiding complexities let's do some very few analysis of it.
+One of MOOC course on edX, we've introduced with some satellite images and its processing system.
+It's very informative of course.However, let's do a few analysis task on it.

 ```python
 # load the image